 At the Shareholders Meeting in June 2014, UniCredit Bank AG adopted a resolution to raise the upper limit for variable compensation in relation to fixed remuneration to 2:1 for all employees of UniCredit Bank AG apart from employees in Control Units in accordance with Section 2 (11) of the Remuneration Regulation for Institutions (IVV).
 For employees in the Control Units as contemplated by Section 9 (2) IVV, the Bank is still required to ensure that fixed remuneration is the main component.
 The amount of the variable remuneration in the control functions is limited to a maximum of 50% of the fixed remuneration.
+For employees under People & Culture the fixed remuneration and the variable remuneration is $\leq 80\%$ of the fixed one.

-For the Management Board, the bonus payment can likewise amount to a maximum of double the annual fixed compensation with the exception of the Management Board Members with CFO, CRO and COO responsibility, for whom the annual variable component may not exceed 100% of the annual fixed remuneration.
+For the Management Board, the bonus payment can likewise amount to a maximum of double the annual fixed compensation with the exception of the Management Board Members with CFO, CROCOO and CDIO responsibility, for whom the annual variable component may not exceed 100% of the annual fixed remuneration.